 This attribute specifies the transactional behavior of the enqueue request.
 It should be one of the values ENQ\ON\COMMIT (default) or ENQ\IMMEDIATE.
+Note the value of autocommit is ignored.

 10.3 Message Properties

 Note: This object is an extension to the DB API.
 It is returned by the Connection.msgproperties() call and is used in calls to Connection.deq() and Connection.enq().